 The Nix was named one of the best books of the year by

-The Nix is the #1 Book of the Year from
+The Nix was the #1 Book of the Year from

-The Nix is a finalist for the Art Seidenbaum Award for First Fiction from the Los Angeles Times
+The Nix won the Art Seidenbaum Award for First Fiction from the Los Angeles Times

 The Nix was a finalist for the NBCC Leonard Award for Best Debut of the Year

 The Nix is hugely entertaining and unfailingly smart, and the author seems incapable of writing a pedestrian sentence or spinning a boring story.

 It broke my heart, this book.
 Time after time.
 It made me laugh just as often.
 I loved it on the first page as powerfully as I did on the last.…Nathan Hill?
 He’s gonna be famous.
 This is just the start.

 Reading “The Nix” was an experience of complete unadulterated pleasure.